saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 # 🛑 **8.
 Limitations & Future Improvements**

-Even though this project covers a full end-to-end business intelligence workflow, several constraints limit the depth and scalability of insights.
+While I successfully built a robust star schema and diagnostic dashboard, I identified several constraints in the dataset that limited the depth of my churn prediction model.
+In a live environment, I would recommend implementing Row-Level Security (RLS) and connecting to a live SQL warehouse to improve real-time decision-making.
+I've listed all current limitations and possible future improvements below.

 ---